dotob/sattelite-old/README.md

 ## glossary

+_shared vocabulary_: so that everybody on the team knows what we're talking about...

-- dish : a meal you can order
+- dish: a meal you can order at a takeaway
-- menu : a place that offers dishes
+- menu: a list of all dishes of a single takeaway
+- takeaway: takeout restaurant where you can order dishes
+- participant: takes part in the food run, e.g.
+- organizer: is responsible for the food run, especially for ordering food
-- food run : someone organizes a food run. participants can order, the organizer calls and orders the food
+- to order: call the takeaway and order the food
-- organizer : organizes the food run
-- participant : someone ordering a dish
+- to bespeak: mark a dish for order
+- food run: the process of bespeaking, ordering and eating food